 Visiting Artist Lecture Series

 The Art Department and the AU Museum are pleased to announce our Spring 2021 Visiting Artist Series.
-The series will feature four distinguished speakers with a range of approaches to their practice.
-Discussions will center around the challenges of today's world and arts' place in guiding our communities through these challenges.
+The series will feature four distinguished speakers with a range of approaches to their practice—with discussions centered around the challenges of today's world and arts' place in guiding our communities through these challenges:

 Clifford OwensThursday, February 18, 6 p.m.
 ET